UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Testing_advanced.rst.txt

 Now we've got the tools to really test
 --------------------------------------

-Consider the application in the ``examples/wikidef`` directory.
+Consider the application in:

+:download:`wikidef.zip <../examples/wikidef.zip>`

 Give the command line utility a subject, and it will return a definition.

 .. code-block:: bash